cbkerr/signac-docs/docs/source/tutorial.rst

     # Operation 'compute_volume' for job '22a51374466c4e01ef0e67e65f73c52e':
     python project.py exec compute_volume 22a51374466c4e01ef0e67e65f73c52e

-By default, the generated script will change into the  *project root directory* and then execute the command for each next eligible operation for all selected jobs.
 We then have two ways to run this script.
 One option would be to pipe it into a file and then execute it: